Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 Start by tagging each shadow IT cluster to one or more "anchor" platforms in your official stack.
 A niche sales enablement tool maps to Salesforce; a rogue time-tracking app maps to Workday; a personal kanban board maps to Microsoft 365 or your project portfolio tool.
 Your job is not to replicate every feature; it is to understand which workflows people are trying to fix and whether your standard platforms can credibly cover them.

-Then, hold up a mirror to your adoption data.
-For each anchor platform, examine not just logins but workflow completion, feature usage, and support load.
-A CRM with high login counts but low opportunity hygiene and constant “how do I update this?” tickets is not adopted; it is used under duress.
-A Workday tenant where managers log in only for approvals, but avoid self-service options, is a magnet for side spreadsheets and untracked HR workflows.
+Then examine not just logins but workflow completion, feature usage, and support load.
+A CRM with high login counts but low opportunity hygiene and constant "how do I update this?" tickets is not adopted; it is used under duress.
+A Workday tenant where managers log in only for approvals but avoid self-service options is a magnet for side spreadsheets and untracked HR workflows.

-Lemon Learning’s analytics give you a magnifying glass on this behaviour.
-You can see which in-app guides people trigger in Salesforce, Workday, or Microsoft 365, where they abandon flows, and what they search for in the help panel when they’re stuck.
-Combined with SaaS discovery insights, this lets you answer questions like: are shadow IT tools stepping in where we never provided meaningful guidance, or where the core tool is genuinely unfit?
+Lemon Learning's analytics give you a magnifying glass on this behaviour.
+You can see which in-app guides people trigger in Salesforce, Workday, or Microsoft 365, where they abandon flows, and what they search for in the help panel when they are stuck.
+Combined with SaaS discovery insights, this lets you answer a critical question: are shadow IT tools stepping in where you never provided meaningful guidance, or where the core tool is genuinely unfit?

 • Consolidate: bring a widely used shadow app under contract and SSO if it materially outperforms your current platform and you are not ready to replace it.